AY2526S1-CS2103T-T14-4/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for ElderRing.

+4. Open a command terminal.

+5. Change your directory to the folder containing ElderRing.jar `cd [path from current position to the folder containing ElderRing.jar]`

-4. Open a command terminal, `cd` into the folder containing `ElderRing.jar`, and use the `java -jar ElderRing.jar` command to run the application.<br><br>
+6. Run the following command in the terminal to launch the application `java -jar ElderRing.jar`

-   A GUI similar to the below should appear in a few seconds.
+7. A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box (located at the bottom of the window) and press Enter to execute it.